tldr-pages/tldr-pages.github.io/README.md

 [rather than](https://help.github.com/articles/user-organization-and-project-pages/#project-pages)
 the more verbose `tldr-pages.github.io/tldr` if it was hosted in the main repository.

-This site is built with the [Jekyll](https://jekyllrb.com/) static site generator.

 ## Credits

 The style of the website is the [Solo theme](https://github.com/chibicode/solo),